urlennia/URDC/whitepaper.md

 9. Conclusion

-The Urlennian Digital Coin (URDC) represents a bold step towards financial control and global participation.
+The Urlennia Digital Coin (URDC) represents a bold step towards financial control and global participation.
 Through our innovative governance model, robust technology, and clear roadmap, URDC aims to empower generations and establish itself as a globally recognized currency.
 Join us in shaping the future of decentralized finance and empowering a new era of financial independence.